samuplus/aircnc-backend/README.md

 ## 💻 Project

 AirCnC is a pet project developed to connect companies with developers.
-Companies with empty desks make them available at AirCnC web app, and devs book those desks using the mobile app.
+Companies with empty desks make them available on AirCnC web app, and devs book those desks using the mobile app.

+Web app currently deployed on [Heroku](https://samuplus-aircnc-frontend.herokuapp.com/)

 ## 🔖 Reference and Layout